Marilena-C/GenerateSwTeam/README.md

 - Run tests to make sure that the lib classes have been created correctly.
 Use "npm run test" command

 ## Installation

+- Install the necessary dependencies by running the 'npm i' command in terminal
 - Install the older version of inquirer so that it doesnt break the setup using require(). npm install --save inquirer Link to doc: https://www.npmjs.com/package/inquirer

 ## Usage

+- This application is using npm inquirer package to collect user's input and Jest to run the unit tests.
-When the user considers that he's got all of the team members added, they exit the application, and the HTML file is generated.
+When the user considers that they've got all of the team members added, they exit the application, and the HTML file is generated.

+- To initialize the app, run 'node index' in terminal
 ## Links

 GitHub repository: https://github.com/Marilena-C/GenerateSwTeamPage